SunJacques/Bomberman-MCTS/README.md

 ### Monte Carlo Tree Search

-The AI players use a Single-Player MCTS approach, which:
+The AI players use Monte Carlo Tree Search (MCTS) to make decisions.

-- Predicts opponent moves and simulates possible game states
+Two modes are supported:
-- Uses Upper Confidence Bound (UCT) formula for node selection
+- **Trained MCTS**: Incorporates heatmaps, action priors, and reward shaping to guide search more intelligently
-- Incorporates a sophisticated reward system that factors in:
+- **Simple MCTS**: A classic UCT-based implementation using random playouts, no learning

-  - Box destruction
+MCTS works by:
-  - Power-up collection
+- Predicting opponent moves and simulating possible game states
-  - Survival priority
+- Using the UCT (Upper Confidence Bound) formula to balance exploration and exploitation
-  - Strategic positioning
+- Running thousands of simulations to identify the most promising moves

 ## Requirements